 Road Biking Shorts

 Do you love pedaling for miles on the open road?
-If freshly laid asphalt is your idea of a good time, then we would recommend a pair of road biking shorts.
-Road cycling shorts are generally comprised of lycra and/or spandex and provide a snug fit.
-Road cyclists have an aggressive posture on the bike, pedaling up and down hills.
-And while they may ride in and out of the saddle, the positioning is consistent, and minimizing wind resistance is the name of their game.
-They're looking for a tight fitting, compressive short that will stretch with them, and reduce drag as much as possible.
+If freshly laid asphalt is your idea of the perfect riding surface, then we would recommend a pair of road biking shorts.
+Road cycling shorts are generally comprised of lycra and/or spandex and provide a snug, aerodynamic fit.
+Road cyclists have an aggressive posture on the bike, and while they may ride in and out of the saddle, the overall position is consistent and focused on minimizing wind resistance.
+Road bikers want a tight-fitting, compressive short that stretches with them and reduces wind drag as much as possible.
 The seat of the short is also padded, eliminating the need for a liner short, also known as a chamois.
 We will not review road bike shorts in this review.

 Mountain Biking Shorts

-Bear in mind that we chose shorts that rivaled each other in their advertised features and inseam to compare them as equally as possible.
-Almost all of the brands mentioned in the test make several styles of women's shorts, some of which may best suit your riding style but aren't disclosed here.
+For our test, we chose products that address the most important features in women's mountain shorts.
+All of the brands mentioned offer multiple styles of women's shorts, some of which may suit your riding style better but aren't discussed here.

-Think buff, rolling singletrack.
-This is a style of riding that is powered by pedaling.
-Typically, the terrain is fast and rolling, and the distances are greater.
-As the rider, you're working hard in the saddle, and not too worried about the technical terrain in front of you.
-You want a short whose fabric is lightweight and breathable and has stretch that maximizes mobility while pedaling in and out of the seat.
-These qualities are paramount to a durable construction and protection and would take precedence when choosing a short best for cross country.
+People who prefer buff, rolling trails are typically cross-country mountain bikers.
+The terrain is fast and rolling, and the distances covered are greater.
+As a rider, you're working hard in the saddle, and not too worried about the technical terrain in front of you.
+Cross country mountain bikers want shorts made of lightweight, breathable fabric that has stretch to maximize mobility while pedaling in and out of the seat.

-Enduro might be considered the backcountry skiing of mountain biking, at least here in Lake Tahoe.
+We think of All Mountain riding as the backcountry skiing of mountain biking.
 You really love the descent but have a great appreciation of the effort it takes to reach the top, and can't get enough of the views along the way.
-We call it "earning your turns."
-If you love long days in the saddle and are prepared to climb and descend perhaps multiple times in a ride, then you might consider yourself an endurance or "enduro" rider.
-You're going to need the gear that can do both: be lightweight, breathable, and stretchy for the uphills, but protective and durable for the downhill.
+If you love long days in the saddle and are prepared to climb and descend perhaps multiple times in a ride, then you might consider yourself an all-mountain or "enduro" rider.
+You're going to need gear that is lightweight, breathable, and stretchy for the uphills, but protective and durable for the downhill.

 Features to Consider

 If you like to keep your overall kit to a minimum and not carry a backpack when you're biking, choosing a bike short with ample secure pocket options is important.
-We preferred the zippered, secure pockets of the Pearl Izumi Elevate, Fox Freeride and most of all, the Zoic Navaeh.
-In addition to having the most number of pockets, the Navaeh has a secret smartphone pocket within a pocket.
+We preferred having a minimum of one phone-sized zippered pocket, placed on the outside of the thigh, but some combination might work for your carrying needs.